focus-editor/focus/README.md

 5. A project in this editor is just a config file that lives in `projects/Project Name.focus-config`.
 There's an example project config file provided.
 You just edit the file and then activate the project by using the `Switch To Project` command.

+NOTE: if you are on a newer macOS you may have to run `xattr -d com.apple.quarantine /Applications/Focus.app` in order to be able to run the editor, until we are able to sign the executable.

 ## Official Discord server